Muyun2023/OhmyJ_Zoo/README.md

 - Adaptive HTML
 - HTML Forms

-## Extra Credit
+## Extra

-Extra credit points should be worked on only after fulfilling all the other requirements, because the other requirements are more points.
 - Use of colors and borders to create distinct visual areas
 - Strong use of whitespace and line-height to create clear, readable text
 - Additional page content to provide context and ways to expand the site in the future

-## Additional Requirements
-- Follow the best practices from the course
-- Do not use any Javascript (JS) (soon!)
+- not use any Javascript (JS)
-- Do not use float unless wrapping text around an image
+- not use float unless wrapping text around an image
-- Do not use tables or table-layouts unless showing a table of data
+- not use tables or table-layouts unless showing a table of data
-- Do not use iframes or otherwise load external content except as explicitly allowed/directed by this README
-- I/TA(s) must be able to examine and evaluate your understanding of the course lessons
-  - Meaning: We have to be able to look at your HTML/CSS and be able to tell if you have learned the lessons based one what we read
-- Do not use any CSS preprocessor (SASS/Less/etc)
+- not use any CSS preprocessor (SASS/Less/etc)
-- Do not use external CSS
+- not use external CSS
-  - Exception: You may use icons from css.gg by copying the CSS snippet(s) into your own css file
+  - Exception: use icons from css.gg by copying the CSS snippet(s) into your own css file
-    - You MUST include a comment in your CSS saying "below CSS adapted from https://css.gg under the MIT License"
+    - include a comment in your CSS saying "below CSS adapted from https://css.gg under the MIT License"
-    - You MAY modify/adapt/rename the CSS from css.gg.
+    - modify/adapt/rename the CSS from css.gg.
 The comment will still apply
-- Any images must be ones you personally own or from `http://unsplash.com`
+- Any images must be ones personally own or from `http://unsplash.com`
-  - Include an `images.txt` file in your project directory (at the same level as package.json, not in `public/`) and list the unsplash.com url of each image you downloaded from unsplash
+  - Include an `images.txt` file in project directory (at the same level as package.json, not in `public/`) and list the unsplash.com url of each image downloaded from unsplash
-  - For any images that you personally own and used, list (in `images.txt`) the filename of that image as you have it in this project.
+  - For any images that you personally own and used, list (in `images.txt`) the filename of that image as have it in this project.
 We can recognize which images are yours and which were downloaded from unsplash by looking at the images and this `images.txt`.
-  - Do NOT download and use random images from the internet/web.
+  - NOT download and use random images from the internet/web.
 Only your own images or from unsplash.

-## Submission Instructions

-* Start from the up-to-date main branch (`git checkout main; git pull origin main`)
-* Create a feature branch named 'project1' (`git checkout -b project1`)
-* Add the necessary files to have the required features
-  - running `npm install` will create a `package-lock.json` file and a `node_modules` directory.
-These should NOT be added to your commit.
-* Add, commit, and push the branch to github
-* Create a PR to merge to main
-* Be sure to include the TA(s) and myself reviewer(s)